After buying SABMiller, AB InBev could see more deals

-BRUSSELS EU antitrust regulators have halted their scrutiny of Dow Chemical Co and DuPont's proposed merger while the companies provide more information regarding their $130 billion deal.

-LONDON Once Anheuser-Busch InBev (ABI.BR) seals its 79 billion pound ($104.8 billion) takeover of rival brewer SABMiller (SAB.L), it could find itself party to other smaller deals, involving Castel Group, Coca-Cola (KO.N) and Anadolu Efes (AEFES.IS).
+LONDON (Reuters) - Once Anheuser-Busch InBev (ABI.BR) seals its 79 billion pound ($104.8 billion) takeover of rival brewer SABMiller SAB.L, it could find itself party to other smaller deals, involving Castel Group, Coca-Cola (KO.N) and Anadolu Efes (AEFES.IS).

 AB InBev, maker of Budweiser and Corona, already forged agreements to sell SAB's brands in Western Europe and its joint venture stakes in the United States and China to speed approval for one of the biggest deals in history.
 It also plans to offload SAB's assets in Eastern Europe, worth up to 7 billion euros ($7.9 billion), but has not agreed a buyer.